We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 So this is a distraction by the White House.

-This is this is this is more typical thinking by the Democrats, or not thinking, it's as a tactic.
+This is more typical thinking by the Democrats, or not thinking.

-I'm sure that Carl Rove somehow found a way to sneak this memo and these comments over to Dick Durbin, disguised as an FBI agent.
+I'm sure that Karl Rove somehow found a way to sneak this memo and these comments over to Dick Durbin, disguised as an FBI agent.

 The White House caused this.

-The mad scientist, the mad genius Carl Rove is behind this.
+The mad scientist, the mad genius, Karl Rove, is behind this.

-Senator Robert Byrd, by the way, uh Sheetsbird spent more than ten minutes recognizing Father's Day yesterday after Dingy Harry accused the White House and the right wing media machine of ginning up its operation.
+Senator Robert Byrd, by the way, Sheetsbird spent more than 10 minutes recognizing Father's Day yesterday after Dingy Harry accused the White House and the right-wing media machine of ginning up its operation.

 After Sheetsbird finished his 10 minutes on Father's Day, Senators John Kyle and Jeff Sessions of Alabama further denounced Durbin's comments and echoed the calls for an apology.